The JSON Flex Advantage

 JSON FLEX augments object group processing features with these additional capabilities:

-• Array selection controls—Within the JSON files, there will be arrays that contain important data for analysis, and arrays that do not.
+Array selection controls—Within the JSON files, there will be arrays that contain important data for analysis, and arrays that have less meaningful information.
 You can choose to flatten the important ones, or choose to have some arrays horizontally expanded and some vertically based on their content.
 JSON Flex includes array selection and control policies that you can use to include or exclude arrays by name and expressions.

 The Refinery View Features